radu-matei/radu-matei.github.io/content/blog/aspnet-core-api.md

 Registering the repository service in `Startup`
 --------------------------------------------------------------------

-So far, we have created an `IPostRepostitory` interface, implemented it in `PostRepository` and used it in `PostController`(without creating any instance).
+So far, we have created an `IPostRepository` interface, implemented it in `PostRepository` and used it in `PostController`(without creating any instance).
 So if we ran the application right now and navigated to `http://localhost:5000/api/Posts/GetPosts` we would get a null reference exception simply because we haven't specified what instance of `IPostRepository` our application is supposed to use.